History of Southern Africa: Mthethwa Paramountcy

 According to Muzi Mthethwa (1995), the Mthethwas are descended from the Nguni tribes of northern Natal and the Lubombo Mountains, whose modern identity dates back some 700 years.
 They are among the first Nguni-Tsonga groups who left the Great Lakes in Central Africa between 200 CE and 1200 CE.
 On arrival in Southern Africa, they settled around modern-day Swaziland, mainly on the Lubombo Mountains, before leaving in the 17th century CE to settle in modern-day KwaZulu-Natal, in the Nkandla region.
 It consisted of roughly 30 Nguni Chiefdoms, lineages, and clans.
 Unlike its successor, the Zulu Kingdom, the Mthethwa Paramountcy was a confederation.
 After Zulu prince Sigidi kaSenzagakhona (better known as Shaka Zulu) became king, he forged a nearly homogeneous nation with a single king (nkosi).

-The Mthethwa Paramountcy was consolidated and extended under the rule of Dingiswayo.
-The chief entered into an alliance with the Tsonga to the north in the early 19th century CE and began trading Ivory and other things with the Portuguese in Mozambique.
+The Mthethwa Paramountcy was consolidated and extended under the rule of King of kings Dingiswayo.
+The King entered into an alliance with the Tsonga to the north in the early 19th century CE and began trading Ivory and other things with the Portuguese in Mozambique.